 The Group's investments in securities consists of minority equity interests in listed Dexus Industria REIT and co-investments in Fortius managed property funds.
 Financial assets are initially recognised at cost, excluding transaction costs.
 Transaction costs are expensed as incurred in the Consolidated Statement of Comprehensive Income.
-Financial assets are subsequently measured at fair value with any realised or unrealised gains being recognised in the Consolidated Statement of Comprehensive Income in the period in which they arise.
+Financial assets are subsequently measured at fair value with any realised or unrealised gains being recognised in the Consolidated Statement of Comprehensive Income.